| | |

-Exploring Northern Ireland’s natural beauty was a trip to remember.
+Our road trip exploring the natural beauty of Northern Ireland was a trip to remember.
 Full Irish Breakfast – Sheep – Irish Sea – Sheep – Giants Causeway – Sheep – Royal Portrush Golf Course – Sheep – Carrick a Rede Rope Bridge – Sheep – Baaaaaaah!

 We drove from Dublin to Portrush on our last visit to Ireland!
-The ride takes just under three hours, but the scenery is so beautiful, we stopped frequently to just enjoy the breathtaking vistas, enjoy a nibble to two, and chat with some lovely people.
+The ride takes just under three hours if you go straight through.
+The scenery was so beautiful, we stopped frequently to just enjoy the breathtaking vistas, indulge in a nibble to two, and chat with interesting locals.
+We took this trip in November, 2016, when the tourist industry was just getting on its feet in Northern Ireland.

-We connected with some friends, he grew up in Dublin, and began our journey north very early in the morning with the goal of getting to Portrush by dinner.
-We stopped at a small hamlet and for breakfast just outside of Dublin.
+We stopped at a small hamlet for breakfast just outside of Dublin.
 Nothing but the Full Irish Breakfast for the guys – rashers (bacon), black and white pudding (sausage), eggs, tomatoes and mushrooms, beans, and potatoes all fried in butter!
-On the side is fresh soda bread with more butter and jam, tea and orange juice.
-So much food!
-I had beans (which just came from a can – go figure) and toast; not the best vacation breakfast I’ve every had, but fortifiying.
-The guys were stuffed!
+On the side was fresh soda bread with more butter and jam, tea and orange juice.
+So much food – a real diet killer!
+I had beans (which just came from a can – disappointing) and toast; not the best vacation breakfast I’ve ever had, but fortifying.
+The guys, needless to say, were in a food coma!

 Carrickfergus

 The morning brought lots of black ice.
-The parking lot was a skating rink, but we ventured out anyway.
-Off to the Carrick a Rede Rope Bridge first.
-We climbed the rocky mountainside along the Atlantic towards the bridge to take you to the outcrop.
+The Inn’s parking lot was a skating rink, but we ventured out anyway.
+We only had one day to explore the north coast and its scenic beauty.
+Off to the Carrick-a-Rede Rope Bridge first.
+We climbed the steep rocky mountainside along the Atlantic towards the bridge.
 The experience was exhilarating and unnerving at the same time.

 The Giants Causeway

-Our next stop was The Giants Causeway.
-The hike from the parking lot seemed much shorter than it was, because the scenery was spectacular.
-Chris was climbing around the rocks like he was 12 years old.
-I was shocked by his agility, which was spurred on by his excitement at the amazing view.
+Our next stop was the Giants Causeway.
+The hike from the parking lot seemed much shorter than it was, we were so focused on the stunning scenery; it was spectacular.
+Chris was climbing around the weathered rock formations like he was 12 years old.
+I was shocked by his mountain goat agility navigating the hexagonal stone columns.
+I am sure his sure footedness was spurred on by the excitement of the amazing view.

 We swung by the Royal Portrush Golf Cub to get a peak at a few of the golf holes.
-The 148th Open (British Open) will be played there in July 2019.
-I don’t know where all these people will stay – Portrush is not that big!
-I’m sure they will be bussing them in from all over.
+The 148th Open (British Open) was played there in July 2019.
+Chris would have loved warmer weather and another day in Portrush to get in a round.

 Back to Dublin

-With our siteseeing complete – we husted back to Dublin to meet Chris’ cousin for dinner and a little family catch up time.
+With our sightseeing complete – we hustled back to Dublin to meet Chris’ cousin for dinner and a little family catch up time.
+Dublin is a story for another day — several days staying in this charming college centric city was a wonderful adventure.

 The people of Northern Ireland just absorb you into their life, you feel like you have always belonged and can stay forever.
-Northern Ireland’s natural beauty will hang in my memory.
+The natural beauty will hang in my memory forever.

 Wish you were having a Guinness?
 Check out this post about making a Baby Guinness!